hackfestca/hf-ctf/README.md

-# hf-ctf
+# hf-ctf: SSRF in the Clouds
-My CTF shall be open-source, I will make sure I don't leave any clear-text flag in here
+Project Infinity shall be open-source; I will make sure I don't leave any clear-text flag in here...